ITPATJIDR/nginx_substitutions_filter/README.md

 ## Notes

-- The HTTP Substitutions Filter module (`ngx_http_subs_filter_module`) only works on response bodies, not request bodies
+- The JavaScript module (`ngx_http_js_module`) enables both request and response body transformation
-- For request body modification, consider using the Lua module or Express middleware
+- This approach is more powerful than basic `sub_filter` as it allows complex JSON manipulation
 - The setup includes gzip compression for better performance
-- The custom Nginx image is built from source to include the subs_filter module
+- Custom Nginx build is required to include the JavaScript module
-- This module provides more advanced features than the basic `sub_filter` directive
+- Error handling ensures the service continues working even with malformed JSON